 It is quite a sight to watch a street side vendor pour a cutting chai.
 They take one full glass of chai and one empty one.
 The chai is poured back and forth from one glass to another a few times from about 3 feet up and split equally between the two glasses.
 And amazingly not a single drop is spilled.
 This also helps to bring the chai down to drinking temperature.

 Indians typically serve tea in their homes several times a day.
 India is the world’s second largest producer of tea and 70% of it is consumed within India.
 By April this year, chai will be officially declared the national drink of India.
+And as anything else in India, chai recipes vary by region.
+My family makes a variety of different chai recipes but this lemongrass masala chai is definitely a mainstay.
+In fact, lemongrass is known as “green tea” in Gujarati.

 When I was growing up, my parents had an open door policy in our home.
 Which basically meant we had people dropping by to visit all day long.
 That meant I had to make a lot of tea as a kid.